Lauren Dickason sentencing date set

 Dickason was not required to appear in court.

-Dickason killed her daughters, Karla, Maya and Liané on September 16, 2021.
+Dickason killed her daughters, Karla, Maya and Liané in their Timaru home on September 16 in 2021.

 It happened just weeks after the family had arrived in New Zealand from South Africa to start a new life.